locationlabs/ansible-hsflowd/README.md

 ## Example Playbook

-To just install hsflow on a host:
+To install hsflow on a host:

     - hosts: servers
       roles:
          - hsflow

-To enable KVM integration on a host that already has hsflow installed via this role
+To enable KVM integration:

     - hosts: hypervisors
       roles: